How to Manage Your Business and Your Mental Health

 - Prioritize Mindfulness in Your Small BusinessWhen you’re running a small business, sometimes you can get caught up in so many tasks and to-do lists that you don’t know where to start or how you’ll ever tackle everything you need to get done — let alone make time for yourself or practice mindfulness.
 To keep yourself moving forward and make sure you stay sane, prioritization is key.

 Each week or even every day, make a list of tasks you need to tackle, putting the most important points at the top — and don’t forget to incorporate breathing breaks and mindful moments into your schedule.
-Prioritize both your business aims and mindfulness in your management — and see how much farther it takes you.
+Prioritize both your business aims and mindfulness in your management with these tips — and see how much farther it takes you.